dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

         src_transform = raster.transform
         src_crs = raster.crs

-Throughout the rest of the reprojection code, the steps remain the same until the end of the code where the reprojected data is saved into an output file.
+Throughout the rest of the reprojection code, the steps remain the same until the end where the reprojected data is saved into an output file.
 Use variable *output_raster* when opening the output file to successfully complete the loop.

     with rasterio.open(
         output_raster,